 One of the most common questions I'm asked about traveling on the Disney Cruise Line (DCL) to the Bahamas and Caribbean is "Do I need a passport?"
 The most basic answer for most US Citizens is "No." However, traveling abroad without one is highly discouraged and thus, my answer is always a resounding "Yes."

-For U.S. citizens a passport is not required for travel on closed loop cruises (those that depart from and return to U.S. ports).
-Exact identification requirements for all travelers sailing onboard the DCL can be found at the Passport & Documentation Page on the Disney Cruise Line website.
+For U.S. citizens a passport is not required for travel on closed loop cruises (a closed loop cruise is one that that both departs from and returns to a U.S. port).
+Exact identification requirements for all travelers sailing onboard the Disney Cruise Line can be found at the Passport & Documentation Page on the DCL website.
 However, if any sort of emergency were to occur while overseas, you would not be allowed to fly home without one.
 That is true whether the unlikely event is one where the ship is at fault, or a personal or medical emergency.
 All air travel into the U.S. from foreign countries requires a valid book-style passport.
 Therefore, both the Disney Cruise Line and I highly recommend that guests of all ages traveling onboard DCL have a valid passport to offer an extra level of security while visiting overseas.

 Passport Cards may be used as identification cards.
 However, like any other state issued ID, they can not be used to fly home in an emergency from any foreign port.
 Therefore, optimum choice is to have a book-style passport book.